Confessions of a Yard Sale Fanatic

 I've trained myself to keep my eyes opened for upcoming yardsales and mark the calendar so I don't forget.
 For instance, when I see announcement that a local organization is soliciting donations for an upcoming yardsale - I run to the calendar and mark it down.
 And some organizations will hold a yardsale the same time every year (so I mark that on my calendars and when the year changes I'll pencil in potential yardsales).
 For instance, there is a church near my house that holds a yardsale three times a year (it's always the last Saturday in January, the first Saturday in May and so on.)

 If you find yourself at a truly great yardsale (great prices and has a lot of things you want/need) don't be in too much of a hurry to run off to the next yardsale.
 Make sure you have thoroughly shopped it before leaving.
-Many days you may only find one or two really "good" yardsales and a lot of crappy ones and you will have wished you had spent more time at the "good" yardsales rather than rushing off quickly.
+Many yardsaling days you may only find one or two really "good" yardsales and a lot of crappy ones and you will have wished you had spent more time at the better yardsales rather than rushing off quickly.

 With clothes shopping, it helps to know a few brand labels.
-If you are buying something labled "Faded Glory" that means it's Walmart quality.
-If you are buying something from "Circo" that's Target quality and so on.
+You know if yoiu see the Faded Glory brand, it's Walmart quality - Circo is Target quality and so on.

 If you are at a yardsale that has a "fill a bag of clothes for $5" deal (or similar), you can get more clothes into a bag if you roll them up like a sausage rather than just stuffing them into the bag willy-nilly.
+I don't know why but it's science!

 If you are sensitive to cigarette smoke or smell, take note if you happen to see if the seller has a pack of cigarettes and lighter nearby (like on their check out table).
-If so, there's a good chance that whatever you buy may smell like cigarette smoke.
+If so, there's a good chance that whatever you buy will smell like cigarette smoke.

-Every once in a while you may know the person having the yardsale or just happen to have a nice conversation with a seller.
+Every once in a while you may know the person having the yardsale or just happen to have a friendly conversation with a seller.
 In those cases where you are buying something, make sure you have the seller's full attention to you when you are paying them.
-This has happened to me a few times - you pay for something, stick around a bit to chat, and then when you are walking away the seller says "oh did you pay me for that?"
+This has happened to me more than a few times - you pay for something, stick around a bit to chat, and then when you are walking away the seller says "oh did you pay me for that?"
 Argghggh!

 If you are looking to buy your kids shoes or sports shoes (cleats etc) that they grow out of every season, keep a tracing of their foot with you if the kid's don't yardsale with you.
 While standing, trace an outline of their foot on posterboard.
 Cut it out and have it handy when shopping.
 If you see a pair that may fit, put the "foot" inside of the shoe.
 If the "foot" won't go in the shoe, it's too small...or if it won't lie down, it's too narrow.
 If you run your fingers to the toe of the shoe, you can feel if there is extra room at the toe, by judging where the "foot" ends.